Elliott County, Kentucky: Politics

-Obama would again win the county in 2012, his only such victory in the staunchly conservative region of rural Eastern Kentucky.
-However, he eked out only a narrow 49.4% plurality over Mitt Romney's 46.9%, thus ending an over century-long streak of Democratic landslides in Elliott County.
+Obama would again win the county in 2012, his only such victory in the conservative region of rural Eastern Kentucky.
+However, he slipped out only a narrow 49.4% plurality over Mitt Romney's 46.9%, thus ending an over century-long streak of Democratic landslides in Elliott County.
 Reflecting the increasing rural–urban divide of modern American politics, Obama's strongest county in the state was instead Jefferson County, home to Louisville—the most populous city in Kentucky—which he won by a comfortable 54.7–43.6% margin.

+Obama never carried Kentucky in either of his runs, due to rural counties like Elliott shifting hard towards Republicans.
+The county’s political history is similar to some counties in nearby West Virginia, such as McDowell County, that were consistently Democratic until the 2010s.
+West Virginia itself was reliably Democratic until the 21st century, after which it became a Republican stronghold in the 2010s.
+Meanwhile, Virginia has become a reliably blue state, while Kentucky and West Virginia have become red states.

 The county is part of the Bible Belt, and according to interviews in 2013, residents were socially conservative on issues such as abortion and LGBT rights.
 In 2022, Elliott County voted for Kentucky Amendment 2, which would have explicitly removed a constitutional right to abortion, by a 347-vote (roughly 17.91%) margin, with 1,142 "yes" votes (roughly 59%) and 795 "no" votes (roughly 41.04%) - indicating continued anti-abortion sentiment in Elliott County into the early 2020s, although not by the landslide 20%+ margins seen in many rural counties further south in Kentucky closer to Tennessee.

 In 2013, most Elliott County residents believed that Hillary Clinton would easily carry the county if she ran in 2016, even though a more liberal Democrat might lose the county.
 Instead, Elliott County's hard swing towards the Republican Party continued in 2016, when it voted for Republican Trump over Clinton by a 70.1–25.9% margin, decisively ending the Democratic Party's 140-year victory streak.
 Trump received about 900 more votes in the county, nearly twice the number of voters that Romney won.
 In contrast, Clinton received about 400 fewer votes than Obama.
 Despite Trump's victory, Democratic candidates for concurrent downballot offices managed to carry the county.
 In the Senate race, Democratic nominee Jim Gray won 56.0% of the county's vote to Republican Senator Rand Paul's 44.0%.
 In addition, Democratic State Rep. Rocky Adkins, a Sandy Hook native whose state house district includes the entire county, was reelected and took 86% of the vote in Elliott.